cher-ami/audio-manager/README.md

 ## Golbal mute

-It's possible to mute all the paying sounds with global event emitter.
+It's possible to mute all the playing sounds with global event emitter.

 ```js
 import { MUTE_AUDIO_SIGNAL } from "@cher-ami/audio-manager"